There are several downstairs rooms inside the Mansion that visitors can explore. These include the entrance hall, gallery, blue room and chapel.

 The land on which the Mansion was built was purchased in 1205 by William de Wakehurst, who bought 40 acres of the surrounding countryside.

 Edward Culpeper commissioned the design of the Mansion in 1590.
-Edward was the husband of one of the last two women in the Wakehurst line, and was a distant relative of Nicholas Culpeper the famous herbalist.
+Edward was a distant relative of one of the last two women in the Wakehurst line, and was a distant relative of Nicholas Culpeper the famous herbalist.

 The Mansion was created around a square courtyard, but one wing was destroyed in 1697, and two more were demolished in 1845 – although the end walls were later rebuilt.
 Today, only one complete wing remains.